Medical school tutoring

 If it becomes clear that you may benefit from additional resources, we partner with other colleagues in the Student Affairs office including Physician Vitality, mental health services, therapists, psychiatrists, disability and accommodations resources, and learning specialists, to provide timely and seamless connections to other support.

-Group Tutoring
+Group Coaching

-Group tutors meet with groups of students either in-person or on Zoom to review content through the use of questions.
+Group coaching meet with groups of students either in-person or on Zoom to review content through the use of questions.
 This allows students to solidify their knowledge, find knowledge gaps, and practice test-taking strategies while in a supportive, interactive group setting.
-You may request a STRIVE mentor at any time.
-Requests are received by the Academic Support Team office and students are paired with a STRIVE mentor who best fits your needs.
-We are usually able to pair you within 24 hours.

 For more information about the peer tutoring program, please contact: SMTutoring@llu.edu.